NikitaLukashev/presentation_project/README.md

 	-LightGBM 0.5074 (130/2500)
 	-Xgboost 0.5082 (140/2500)

+Stacking several models on these features will push you into top 10.

 To Run:
 	-unzip all files from db directory into db directory with original names